-If you have been using Mailchimp’s basic features with success, but feel overwhelmed by the idea of setting up these more advanced features, we can help!
-Learn more about our advanced Mailchimp setup services for Shopify.
+If you have been using email marketing, but feel overwhelmed by the idea of setting up these more advanced features, we can help!
+Learn more about our advanced Klaviyo email services for Shopify.

 Get out there and send some email!